crox/HermitCrab/CanbusKlipper/Klipper/README.md

     [mcu HermitCrab]
     serial: /dev/serial/by-id/usb-Klipper_stm32f072xx_1234
     ```
-3. If you use Canbus to communicate with raspberry pi, you need to modify the following files by SSH command.
+3. If you use Canbus to communicate with raspberry pi, you need to modify the following files by logging into the RPi (with SSH or similar).
 And wiring reference [here](#raspberry-pi-communicates-with-the-hotend-board-via-canbus)<br/>
    Refer to [klipper's official Canbus config](https://www.klipper3d.org/CANBUS.html) to set Canbus
    * Input `sudo nano /boot/config.txt` command, input the password (default: raspberry), Then add the following content to the `config.txt` file
      ```